 The xv6 shell uses the above calls to run programs on behalf of users.
-The main structure of the shell is simple; see main on line (7801).
+The main structure of the shell is simple; see main (8001).
 The main loop reads the input on the command line using getcmd.
-Then it calls fork, which creates another running shell program.
+Then it calls fork, which creates a copy of the shell process.
 The parent shell calls wait, while the child process runs the command.
-For example, if the user had typed "echo hello" at the prompt, runcmd would have been called with "echo hello" as the argument. runcmd (7706) runs the actual command.
-For "echo hello", it would call exec on line (7726).
+For example, if the user had typed "echo hello" at the prompt, runcmd would have been called with "echo hello" as the argument. runcmd (7906) runs the actual command.
+For "echo hello", it would call exec (7926).
 If exec succeeds then the child will execute instructions from echo instead of runcmd.
-At some point echo will call exit, which will cause the parent to return from wait in main (7801).
+At some point echo will call exit, which will cause the parent to return from wait in main (8001).
 You might wonder why fork and exec are not combined in a single call; we will see later that separate calls for creating a process and loading a program is a clever design.